Dobrava, Trebnje

 Dobrava ([dɔˈbɾaːʋa]) is a nucleated village in the Municipality of Trebnje in eastern Slovenia.
 It lies on the southern edge of the municipality, northeast of Žužemberk.
-The area is part of the historical Lower Carniola region.
+The area is part of the traditional region of Lower Carniola.
 The municipality is now included in the Southeast Slovenia Statistical Region.

+Church

-The local church is dedicated to the Mother of God and belongs to the Parish of Dobrnič.
+The local church is dedicated to Mary, Mother of God and belongs to the Parish of Dobrnič.
 It is a Gothic building with remnants of 14th-century frescos on the exterior walls.
 It was restyled in the Baroque in the second half of the 17th century.